-The Parent Company's Risk Committee works under the mandate of the Board of Directors (BOD) to set up risk limits and manage the overall risk in the Company.
-The Board of Directors (the "Board") through the Board Risk Committee (the "BRC") has overall responsibility for the establishment and oversight of the Company's risk management framework and they are assisted by various committees including the Executive Management Committee ("ExCo"), Enterprise Risk Committee ("ERC"), Assets and Liabilities Committee ("ALCO"), Regulatory Compliance Committee ("RCC"), Information Security Committee ("ISC") and Business Continuity Management Steering Committee ("BCMSC") etc. These committees are appointed by the Board and assist the Board in management of risk in the Company including review and approval of all risk management policies.
+The Board of Directors (the "Board") through the Board Risk Committee (the "BRC") has overall responsibility for the establishment and oversight of the Company's risk management framework and they are assisted by various committees including the Executive Management Committee ("ExCo"), Enterprise Risk Committee ("ERC"), Assets and Liabilities Committee ("ALCO"), Regulatory Compliance Committee ("RCC") and Information Security Committee ("ISC").
+These committees are appointed by the Board and assist the Board in management of risk in the Company including review and approval of all risk management policies.